sunra/SunraTurbosmsBundle/README.md

 via Composer:

-after install:

-Add the TurbosmsBundle to your application's kernel:
+Add to your application's kernel:

 ``` php
 <?php